Medical Schools · Australia · VIC

 Students also have access to research opportunities through the Monash Biomedical Discovery Institute and partnerships with leading healthcare organisations across Victoria, providing valuable exposure to translational research, innovation and clinician-scientist career pathways.

-Career & Research Pathways
+Career and Research Pathways

 Graduates of the Monash medicine degree pursue careers across: